-We homeschooled seven children for thirty-two years when we graduated our last child in June of 2016.
-We were fortunate to get great teaching in our early parenting and homeschooling days in the areas of marriage, family living, parenting, character training, home management, and more.
-We will forever be grateful for the amazing help we had thirty years ago when many of these topics were not widely discussed yet.
+We homeschooled seven children for thirty-two years graduating our last child in June of 2016.
+Great teaching was available to us in our early parenting and homeschooling days.
+There was help in the areas of marriage, family living, parenting, character training, home management, and more.
+We’re forever grateful for the amazing help we had thirty years ago when many of these topics were not widely discussed yet.

-1. Start adapting the toddler to your schedule and your family’s lifestyle as soon as you can (six to nine months) rather than making your family’s life revolve around the little one’s “wants.”
+1. Start adapting the toddler to your schedule and lifestyle as soon as you can.

-You want to enjoy your toddler within the dynamics that your family already has (with the addition of the joy and wonder that a toddler brings into the family, of course)—as opposed to making everything change to meet unnecessary and often chaotic demands that a toddler who is given his own way all the time can often make.
+You want to enjoy your toddler within the dynamics that your family already has instead of making everything change to meet unnecessary and often chaotic demands that a toddler who is given his own way all the time can often make.
 See my Avoiding the Terrible Two’s teaching.

 2. Remember that you are setting the stage right now for your child’s “tastes.”